 - Qui tam (whistleblower) revelations, brought mostly under the False Claims Act, were responsible, at least in part, for 81 of 140 (58%) federal settlements, and $22.8 billion of $31.9 billion (71%) in federal penalties, from 1991 through 2015.
 By contrast, just 17 of 233 (7%) state settlements and $793 million of $3.8 billion (21%) in state financial penalties originated from qui tam actions.
 Of all state settlements originating from qui tam actions from 1991 through 2015, a single state, Texas, accounted for nine of 17 (53%) settlements and $409 million of $793 million (52%) in financial penalties.

-- From 1991 through 2015, 29 states and the District of Columbia reached at least one single-state settlement with a pharmaceutical company.
+- From 1991 through 2015, 29 states and the District of Columbia (hereafter considered a “state” for the purposes of this report) reached at least one single-state settlement with a pharmaceutical company.
 Hawaii recovered the most money as a proportion of Medicaid drug expenditures (15%), South Carolina recouped the most money per enforcement dollar spent ($12.25), Louisiana had the most single-state settlements (55), and Texas finalized, by far, the most whistleblower-initiated settlements (nine).
 Overall, 17 of the 30 states with at least one single-state settlement from 1991 through 2015 attained a return on investment of $1 or greater for every dollar spent on enforcement of all (both pharmaceutical- and non-pharmaceutical-related) Medicaid fraud.

 - From 1991 through 2015, GlaxoSmithKline and Pfizer reached the most settlements (31 each) and paid the most in financial penalties — $7.9 billion and $3.9 billion, respectively —to the federal and state governments.
 Johnson & Johnson, Merck, Abbott, Eli Lilly, Teva, Schering-Plough, Novartis, and AstraZeneca also paid more than $1 billion in financial penalties.
-Thirty-one companies entered into repeat settlements with the federal government from 1991 through 2015, with Pfizer (11), Merck (nine), GlaxoSmithKline, Novartis, and Bristol-Myers Squibb (eight each) finalizing the most federal settlements.
+Thirty-one companies entered into repeat settlements with the federal government from 1991 through 2015, with Pfizer (11), GlaxoSmithKline, Novartis, Bristol-Myers Squibb (eight each), and Merck (seven) finalizing the most federal settlements.